edocAdmin/edoc-organizer-help/pages/01.Overview/03.starting-edoc-organizer/docs.md

 # On-Premise

 Starting eDoc Organizer is very easy.
-You can either type in "eDoc Organizer" in your Windows' search bar, or navigate to Start menu -> All Programs -> eDoc LLC -> eDoc Organizer.
+You can either type in "eDoc Organizer" in your Windows' search bar, or navigate to Start menu -> All Programs -> eDoc Organizer Client.
+To launch the Manager, type in "eDoc Organizer Manager" and enter.
+You can also launch eDoc Organizer from the Manager application.
 The eDoc Organizer application will be displayed.
-From here, you can start organizing.

 # Cloud